octopus-platform/bjoern/docs/source/csvimport.rst

 CSV file containing edges, and dbname is the name of the database to import into.

-Alternatively, the script 'bjoern-csvimport.sh' can be invoked as follows
+Alternatively, the script 'octopus-csvimport.sh' can be invoked as follows

 .. code-block:: none

-	./bjoern-csvimport.sh [dbname]
+	projects/octopus/octopus-csvimport.sh [dbname]

 where dbname is the name of the database.
 The tool will automatically impor the files 'nodes.csv' and 'edges.csv' if present in the current